sbidoul/runboat/README.md

 A simple Odoo runbot lookalike on kubernetes.
 Main goal is replacing the OCA runbot.

+## Principle of operation

+This program is a Kubernetes operator that manages Odoo instances with pre-installed addons.
+The addons come from commits on branches and pull requests in GitHub repositories.
+A deployment of a given commit of a given branch or pull request of a given repository is known as a build.

+Runboat has the following main components:

+- An in-memory database of builds, with their current status.
+- A REST API to list builds and trigger new deployments as well as start, stop, redeploy or undeploy builds.
+- A GitHub webhook to automatically trigger new builds on pushes to branches and pull requests of supported repositories.
+- A controller that performs the following tasks:

+  - monitor deployments in a kubernetes namespaces to maintain the in-memory database;
+  - on new deployments, trigger an initialization job to create the corresponding postgres database and install the addons in it;
+  - initialization jobs are started concurrently up to a configured limit;
+  - when the initialization job succeeds, scale up the deployment, so it becomes accessible;
+  - when the initializaiton job fails, flag the deployment as failed;
+  - when there are too many deployments started, stop the oldest started;
+  - when there are too many deployments, deleted the oldest created;
+  - when a deployment is deleted, run a cleanp job to destroy the database and delete all kubernetes resources associated with the deployment.

+When a deployment is stopped, the corresponding postgres database remains present, so deployments can restart almost instantly.

+This approach allows the deployment of a very large number of builds which consume no memory nor CPU until they are started.
+The number of started deployment can also be high, by reserving limited CPU and memory resources for each, taking advantage of the fact that they are typically used infrequently.
+The number of concurrent initialization jobs is limited strongly, and they are queued, as these are typically the more resource-intensive part of the lifecycle of builds.

+All state is stored in kubernetes resources (labels and annotations on deployments).
+The controller can be stopped and restarted without losing state.

 ## Requirements

 For running the builds: